BryonBurke/findacart/README.md

 Expo app required.

-1. clone and open the file locally in terminal run: $git clone https://github.com/BryonBurke/findacart
+1. clone and open the file locally in terminal, then run: $git clone https://github.com/BryonBurke/findacart

 In terminal:
 1. change directory to findacart folder.